chef/automate/components/docs-chef-io/content/automate/ha_cert_selfsign.md

 1. Navigate to your workspace folder.
 For example, `cd /hab/a2_deploy_workspace`.

-1. Type the command, `./scripts/credentials set ssl --rotate-all`.
+1. Execute the command, `./scripts/credentials set ssl --rotate-all`.
 This command creates a skeleton of certificates.

 1. Copy the below *bash script* to a new file: